Ayymoose/arisaGB/README.md

 # arisaGB
-Small gameboy emulator written in C++
+A small gameboy emulator written in C++

-A small cross-platform gameboy emulator available in different languages.
+Currently broken and not working